jperovic/exploring-fileutility/Resources/doc/reference.md

 > **`filename_generator`**

-> Service which generates unique filenames.
-You can define your own - please read the "Advanced" section of [readme document](/README.md).
+> Service which generates filenames and is used when generating both random or scaled names.
+You can create your own - please read the "Advanced" [document](/Resources/doc/advances.md).

 > **`image_engine`**